Multi-scale Invariant Fields: Estimation and Prediction

 where $\hat{Y}_{11}$ is equal to $Y_{11}$ and is ignored in calculations, because the rectangular region $A11$ is the initial region.
 Table 12 shows the absolute values in (\ref{g12}).

 These values are absolute of difference between the actual accumulated precipitation values on nine rectangular regions and the corresponding predicted values divided by the actual accumulated precipitation values.
-The MAPE value is obtained $\gamma^*=10.5$. \\ Hence, by Lewis's classification for mape values, this is a verified certificate for our method in the prediction of precipitation values with high accuracy and confidence. }
+The MAPE value is obtained as $\gamma^*=10.5$. \\ Hence, by Lewis's classification for MAPE values, this is a verified certificate for the accuracy of our prediction method of precipitation values.